reevoo/docs/reevoo_architecture.md

 #### REST over HTTP

-Services must only ever communicate with the rest of the world (other services or end users) over an HTTP interface, respecting REST principles.
+When communicating synchronously with the rest of the world (other services or end users), services must only ever communicate over an HTTP interface, respecting REST principles.

 In particular (but not limited to):